-Covid-19 coronavirus: Woman who 'kissed and hugged' Covid-travellers attended Auckland gym class next day
+Covid-19 coronavirus: Woman who 'kissed and cuddled' Covid-travellers attended Auckland gym class next day

-A woman who had just "hugged and kissed" two Covid-19 infected British travellers attended a "hands-on" training at her local gym the next day.
+A Auckland woman who had just "cuddled and kissed" two Covid-19 infected British travellers attended a "hands-on" training at her local gym the next day.

 According to a Facebook post by Felicia Alkin, the owner and founder of Highland Park's Lioness Gym for Women, the unnamed member was in contact with the two women on Saturday.

-She did not know they were positive until Tuesday afternoon, a post from the gym claims.
+She did not know they were positive until Tuesday afternoon, Alkin said.

 National MP Michael Woodhouse earlier claimed that the pair, who travelled from London to New Zealand, borrowed a car from a friend for a 640km road trip to Wellington, but had to meet someone for help with directions after getting lost.